mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 In the next section let's look at two promising areas that of design approaches and project-based learning.

+### Design Approaches

+Design approaches have been adopted widely in software production, creative industries and wider business contexts.
+These principles and practices have also influenced areas of education and research.

+In the following section I explore certain design approaches including - iterative design, studio thinking and the use of design patterns.

 <!-- In another chapter in this book I look at how to apply a project and inclusive approach to game making as a coding and computing project. -->

 <!--